mamaheux/pyodas2/docs/tutorials/file/sst.rst

   configurations are listed in :py:class:`pyodas2.utils.Mics.Hardware`.
 Also, it is possible to pass a list of :py:class:`pyodas2.utils.Mic`.

-* :code:`pipeline = SsTPipeline(...)`: Creates the SST pipeline with the microphone array configuration, the audio file sample rate and the hop length.
+* :code:`pipeline = SstPipeline(...)`: Creates the SST pipeline with the microphone array configuration, the audio file sample rate and the hop length.
 The number of TDOAs, the number of potential DOAs and the number of tracked DOAs can be adjusted by the argument :code:`num_sources`, :code:`num_directions` and :code:`num_tracks`, respectively.
 The predefined grid of potential sound source directions can be adjusted using the argument :code:`ssl_geometry`.